Paul Castellano: Legal problems

 On March 30, 1984, Castellano was indicted on federal racketeering charges, as well as extortion, drug trafficking, theft, prostitution and the murders of Eppolito and DeMeo.
 He was released on $2 million bail.

-Castellano's legal challenges mounted in 1985.
-On February 25 he was one of many mob bosses arrested on charges of racketeering, which was to result in the Mafia Commission Trial; he was released on $3 million bail.
+Castellano's legal challenges mounted the following year, when he was one of many mob bosses arrested in what was to result in the Mafia Commission Trial; he was released on $3 million bail.
 On July 1 he was indicted on loansharking charges and with tax evasion for not reporting the profits from an illegal racket, and pleaded not guilty.
-On November 4, in a testimony from car thief Vito Arena, Castellano was named the head of the stolen-car ring that employed him, as well as having been connected to five murders.
+On November 4, in testimony from Vito Arena, Castellano was named the head of the auto theft ring that employed Arena, as well as having been connected to five murders.

 Conspiracy

 Dellacroce died of cancer on December 2, 1985, starting a chain of events that led to Castellano's murder two weeks later.
-Castellano's failure to attend Dellacroce's wake was taken as an insult by members of the Manhattan faction.
+Castellano's failure to attend Dellacroce's wake was taken as an insult by members of the Manhattan faction, including Gotti.
 Then, Castellano named Thomas Bilotti, a loyalist with little diplomatic skill, as the new underboss.
-Castellano also hinted that he planned to break up John Gotti's crew.
+Castellano also hinted that he planned to break up Gotti's crew.

 Gravano suggested killing both Castellano and Bilotti while they were eating breakfast at a diner.
 However, when DeCicco tipped Gotti off that he would be having a meeting with Castellano and several other mobsters at Manhattan's Sparks Steak House on December 16, Gotti and the other conspirators decided to kill him then.